 In this blog we will discuss map skills needed for rockhounding.

-Again, this is not all encompassing, but designed to get you started and headed in the right direction (no pun intended!).
+This is not all encompassing, but designed to get you started and headed in the right direction (no pun intended!).
 If you are going off the beaten path, it is always good idea to take some old-fashion paper maps.
 As previously stated, there is plenty of Rockhounding books and websites with maps to good collecting areas.
 Keep in mind though, some of these maps are very rudimentary, may be outdated or not exactly accurate.
 Though GPS is great, you may not always have service, the battery could run low, or your device could get broken or lost.
 Therefore, a variety of maps and good map reading skills are essential.
 You can simply print out a Google or MapQuest map for backup, just in case.

 But if you are really going exploring there are several different types of maps you might want to take along.
 There are a lot of different types of maps, but for our purposes here, we recommend a street map, a trail map and possibly a topographic map: